 Kongo is a well-traveled monkey and has been all over the world and to all continents except Antarctica.
-He’s visited 49 of 50 states (hang in there, North Dakota…Kongo will get to you) and has lived in California, Indiana, Ohio, Michigan, Tennessee, Rhode Island, Virginia, and Oklahoma.
+He’s visited 49 of 50 states (hang in there, North Dakota…Kongo will get to you) and has lived in California, Florida, Indiana, Ohio, Michigan, Tennessee, Rhode Island, Virginia, and Oklahoma.

 KONGO’S WORLD TRAVELS

 What is your scariest travel experience?

 Getting kidnapped by a two-year old in a Sky Club at the Atlanta airport.
 The little monkey just reached into the bag, pulled me out and ran to his 40-something mother who said in this too high falsetto voice, “Where did you get that little monkey?”
 Fortunately my zoo keeper heard the commotion and was able to get me back without paying ransom.

 Are you serious?
 Monkey’s don’t get jet lagged.

 What is the most common reaction people have when they spot you in an airport?